Structural Periodic Vector Autoregressions: Real Data Application

-Tables \ref{Cov_G0_k12} and \ref{Cov_G3_k12} show the simulated coverage rates for lag $k = 12$ and $N \in \{20,50 \}$ for GARCH specifications G0 and G3, where the seasonal block bootstrap ($b=7$) and its independent version ($b = 1$) are used for each specification.
-The tables for lag $k = 0$, $N=100$ and for the other GARCH specifications G1 and G2 can be found in supplementary appendix \ref{Coverage_Tables}, respectively.
+Tables \ref{Cov_G0_k12} and \ref{Cov_G3_k12} show the simulated coverage rates for lag $k = 12$ and $N \in \{50,100 \}$ for GARCH specifications G0 and G3.
+The tables for lag $k = 0$, the tables for sample size $N=20$ and the tables for the other GARCH specifications G1 and G2 can be found in Appendix H, respectively.
 Due to a simplified presentation, we only provide coverage rates for lags $k \in\{0, 12\}$.
 For other lags, the coverage rate is not particularly different.
-From Tables \ref{Cov_G0_k12} and \ref{Cov_G3_k12}, it can be clearly seen that the simulated coverage rates approach the nominal coverage rate of 68\% for increasing $N$.
-When we consider Table \ref{Cov_G0_k12}, very low efficiency losses are observed for $N \in \{50, 100 \}$ when using the seasonal block bootstrap $(b=7)$.
-For $N = 20$, the seasonal block bootstrap $(b=7)$ achieves the coverage slightly better.
-This loss of efficiency is due to the fact that the seasonal block bootstrap is not required for the i.i.d.~case G0.
+Generally, it can be clearly seen that the simulated coverage rates approach the nominal coverage rate of 90\% for increasing $N$.
+Table \ref{Cov_G0_k12} shows small efficiency losses when using the seasonal block bootstrap compared to its independent variant ($b=1$).
+This is to be expected, as the i.i.d.~case G0 contains the assumption of strong periodic white noise.
 When we consider Table \ref{Cov_G3_k12}, the simulated coverage rates approach the nominal coverage rate somewhat more closely when using the seasonal block bootstrap.
 We also find this result for cases G1 and G2.
-This is because the seasonal independent bootstrap is not able to capture the non-linear dependencies of the GARCH errors.
-While the simulated coverage rate for most impulse responses is very close to the correct coverage rate, we see only minor deviations from the nominal coverage in the impulse responses of the FFR after an aggregate demand shock.
-Compared to the standard percentile, Hall's percentile or Hall's studentized interval, the method for the construction of confidence intervals proposed in \eqref{Bootstrap_KI} achieves the correct coverage slightly better, especially for the impulse response of the FFR after an aggregate demand shock.
+This is because the seasonal independent bootstrap (for $b=1$) is not able to capture the non-linear dependencies of the GARCH errors, while its block variant is able to do so.
+All in all, the standard percentile intervals hit the nominal coverage very well.
+In the case of a rather small data basis consisting of $N = 20$ years, the coverage rates look moderate and deviate quite a bit from the nominal coverage for some entries.
+For $N = 50, 100$, the coverage rates improve significantly and come very close to nominal coverage.